Cosmological constraints from galaxy clustering and galaxy-galaxy lensing with extended SubHalo Abundance Matching: Validation on simulated sample

 After constructing the simulated galaxy clustering and galaxy-galaxy lensing data vectors from TNG300 we analysed them in exactly the same way as the real data; using the same covariance (Section \ref{sec:Covariance}), cumulative number density inputs (Section \ref{sec:CSMF}), and likelihood (Section \ref{sec:likelihood}).
 Figure \ref{fig:TNG300_sample} shows our marginal posterior constraints on $S_8$ and $\Omega_\mathrm{m}$ for two variations of our analysis.
 The blue contour shows our fiducial case where we remove scales of $\Delta\Sigma$ where $r_\mathrm{p}<1.4\,\mathrm{Mpc}/h$, as we do not model baryonic effects, and the green contour shows an extended analysis where we include all scales of $\Delta\Sigma$.
 For a detailed discussion of the impact of baryons on our analyses, see Section \ref{sec:allscales}.
 The dashed lines indicate the input cosmology of TNG300, and we are able to recover the input cosmology of the simulation within 1$\sigma$ in both cases.

 Figure \ref{fig:TNG300_data} shows the best-fit galaxy-galaxy lensing and clustering predictions for our fiducial analysis (blue), and for the extended analysis including smaller scales in $\Delta\Sigma$ (green).
 These predictions were estimated for the maximum a posteriori parameter values, which align with the marginal distributions in Figure \ref{fig:TNG300_sample}.
 Both cases provide a good fit to the data, with the extended analysis providing a better fit for the small-scale galaxy-galaxy lensing, as expected.
 Since we use the real data covariance when analysing our simulated data vectors, the corresponding chi-squared values are meaningless as an absolute goodness-of-fit metric.
-However, we find a $\sim$10\% improvement in the chi-squared per degree of freedom for the extended case compared to the fiducial analysis.